-In a survey conducted by Semrush, over 1,500 marketers agreed that content marketing helps them reach their goals of:
+In a survey conducted by Semrush, over 1,500 marketers agreed that content marketing benefits them and helps them reach their goals of:

 - Generating quality leads